Exposure Control Plans

 Workplace Hazard Assessment’s for Exposure Control Plan Development

 Chemscape approaches developing Exposure Control Plans differently.
 Chemscape has decades of Chemical & SDS Management experience in the Oil and Gas industry.
 We have developed a system called CHAMP that can do what an an industrial hygiene consultant does in terms of assessing your hazardous chemicals and infectious materials to author an ECP.
 The benefit of our hazard assessment system is you are in control.
 The end result is not static.

 The Chemical Hazard Assessment and Management Program (CHAMP) produces Exposure Control Plans that are flexible and adaptable in our system and can change with the needs of your operations.
 A lot of things are uncertain in Oil and Gas but the only thing that is certain is change and more regulations.

 CHAMP adapts with your business.

 Exposure Control Plans Start with Chemscape’s CHAMP Tool to Assess the Health Hazards of Your Chemical Inventory

-Chemscape uses the hierarchy of controls to identify the chemical hazards, assess the risk of exposure and control the risk.
-A knowledge of each level and under the circumstances they apply is important when developing an exposure control plan.
-The hierarchy of control is a widely accepted system used in industry to minimize or reduce exposure to hazards.
-Chemscape applies this methodology when creating an exposure control plan for clients.
+Our hazard assessment tool uses the hierarchy of controls to identify the potential occupational hazards, assess the risk of exposure and control the chemical risk.
+A knowledge of each level and under the circumstances they apply is important when developing an ECP.
+The hierarchy of control is a widely accepted system used in industry to minimize or reduce exposure to potential hazards.
+Chemscape applies this methodology when creating an exposure plan for clients.

 Professional Exposure Control Plan Development